Placements

 Teacher Candidate Responsibilities

 Teacher Candidates (TCs) are responsible for securing their own AFE placements.
-The Teacher Education Office will post some opportunities on InPlace, but it is up to TCs to establish their position with a supervisor.
+The Teacher Education Office posts opportunities on InPlace, but it is up to TCs to establish their position with a supervisor.
 TCs are encouraged to explore AFE opportunities beyond what is posted on InPlace.

 Teacher Candidates must ensure that they have completed 210 hours of AFE by the end of Term 3 to graduate.
 Specifically, they must make certain that they have completed a 90-hour placement and a 120-hour placement, including verification reports for their AFE hours.